Weeb-Linux/BambooSound/README.md

 ## Features

-* Clear sound with better bass.
+* Clear sound with slightly bass enhanced.
 * Works great with bass-boosted headphones and high quality songs (and games too!).

 ## Installation and usage